ApryseSDK/pdftron-react-native/README.md

 ##### padStatusBar
 bool, optional, default to false, android only

-Defines whether the viewer will add padding to take account of status bar.
+Defines whether the viewer will add padding to take account of the system status bar.

 ```js
 <DocumentView